 Departments should follow the labor redistribution instructions from their university's financial services departments.

-Departments will need to continue following existing certification procedures, applying the same process that is currently used for salaried employees.
+Departments will need to continue following existing certification procedures and apply the same process currently used for salaried employees.